 Medicare Advantage plans—also known as Medicare Part C—provide an alternative to Original Medicare.
 These plans are legally required to offer at least the same benefits as Original Medicare, but often include additional benefits.
-In 2022, 29.5 million Medicare beneficiaries were expected to enroll in a Medicare Advantage plan1, which might have you asking, “is a Medicare Advantage plan right for me?”
+Is a Medicare Advantage plan right for you?
 Let’s take a look at the benefits and considerations when it comes to Medicare Advantage plans.

 Medicare Advantage Plan: The Benefits

 - Medicare Advantage can offer additional coverage.